 If you love hiking, we suggest reaching the peak of Capanne Mount, which is a fascinating challenge being one of the highest points of the entire Island with its 1019 meters above sea level.
 Walking along the trails that lead to the peak you will discover the beautiful Mediterranean scrub and its unique scent.

 If you cannot walk too much, or you are too lazy to move, do not worry, in just 14 minutes the cable car drops you on the top.
-This lookout is the ideal spot to admire the wonderful landscape of Elba Island from three sides, and a good place to take great panoramic shots of the island and the Mediterranean Sea.
+This lookout is the ideal spot to admire the wonderful landscape of Elba Island from three sides and a good place to take great panoramic shots of the island and the Mediterranean Sea.

 Monte Capanne on Elba Island